Common Herbal Remedies for Dogs

 14 Herbs Dogs Can and Cannot Have

 If you're curious about whether certain herbs are safe for your dog, review the frequently asked questions below.
-Many herbs can offer health benefits when used correctly, but it's important to know which ones are safe, their potential benefits, and any risks associated with feeding them to your pet.
-Understanding which herbs are dog-friendly can help you make better choices when adding natural ingredients to their diet.
+Many herbs offer health benefits when used properly, but some must be avoided entirely.

 1. Dogs can have basil in moderation